-The Committee also considered the longer-term viability statement within the Annual Report for the year ended 30 June 2023, covering a three-year period, and the underlying factors and assumptions which contributed to the Committee deciding that this was an appropriate length of time to consider the Group's long-term viability.
-The Group's viability statement can be found on page 31.
+The Committee also considered the longer-term viability statement within the Annual Report for the year ended 30 June 2024, covering a three-year period, and the underlying factors and assumptions which contributed to the Committee deciding that this was an appropriate length of time to consider the Group's long-term viability.
+The Group's viability statement can be found on pages 30 to 31.